 Lupus is an autoimmune disease.
-This means that the body's natural defense system (immune system) attacks healthy tissues instead of attacking only things like bacteria and viruses.
+This means that the body's natural defense system (immune system) attacks your body's healthy tissues instead of attacking only things like bacteria and viruses.
 This causes inflammation.

-This topic focuses on systemic lupus erythematosus (SLE), the most common and most serious type of lupus.
-But there are other types of lupus, such as discoid or cutaneous lupus, drug-induced systemic lupus, and neonatal lupus.
+Systemic lupus erythematosus is the most common and most serious type of lupus.
+But there are other types of lupus.
+They include discoid or cutaneous lupus, drug-induced systemic lupus, and neonatal lupus.

-The exact cause of lupus is not known.
-Experts believe that some people are born with certain genes that affect how the immune system works.
-These people are more likely to get lupus.
-Then a number of other things can trigger lupus attacks.
-These include viral infections, including the virus that causes mononucleosis, and sunlight.
+The exact cause of lupus isn't known.
+Experts believe that some people are born with certain genetic mutations that affect their immune systems and make them more likely to get lupus.

+Lupus symptoms vary widely, and they come and go.
 Common symptoms include feeling very tired and having joint pain or swelling (arthritis), a fever, and a skin rash.
-The rash often happens after you have been in the sun.
 You may have mouth sores and hair loss.
 Over time, some people with lupus have problems with the heart, lungs, kidneys, blood cells, or nervous system.

 One of the goals of controlling mild to moderate lupus symptoms is to prevent flares.
 You can:

 With good self-care, most people who have lupus can keep doing their regular daily activities.

 Help your family and friends understand your limits and needs when your symptoms flare.
 Build a support system of family, friends, and health professionals.